 HOW DO I GET THERE?

-If you're an SME or sole trader, you might only have a small amount of time each week to devote to your social media.
+If you're an SME or sole trader, you might have limited time to devote to your social media.
 That's fine.
-You can use tool like Buffer or HootSuite to schedule your posts.
+You can use tools like Buffer or HootSuite to schedule your posts.

 You should also try to draw up a schedule – otherwise you'll either (1) never use your social media accounts, or (2) find yourself wasting time clicking endlessly from one link to the next...